an ace for parker county

-All gifts will be permanently recognized on a donor wall in The First Tee of Fort Worth’s new Ben Hogan Learning Center at Squaw Creek.
+All gifts will be permanently recognized on a donor wall in First Tee — Fort Worth’s new Ben Hogan Learning Center at Squaw Creek.

 What Sets This Program Apart

-At The First Tee, golf and life lessons are seamlessly incorporated into each experience.
+At First Tee, golf and life lessons are seamlessly incorporated into each experience.